SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the gyro can.
 Cost: 10% of base weapon targets in a round do not gain the damage bonus
 Energy Weapons
-cost or +1 to the price diﬃculty. related to the weapon setting when ﬁring at
+cost or +1 to the price difficulty. related to the weapon setting when ﬁring at
 In most science-ﬁction settings, energy
 Laser Sight: This can be mounted on